-This is all male or all female groups focusing on SMART Recovery and discussing relationships, health, employment, financial and family topics.
+These group therapy courses are all male or all female groups are focusing on SMART Recovery and discussing relationships, health, employment, financial and family topics.

 Group Therapy in Drug Treatment